VeniVidiVici42/ProjectEuler/README.md

 # Project Euler

 A collection of my Project Euler submissions.
-All codes are from 2/19/2015 onward - many of these problems were first done as early as December 2013, but those original codes have been lost.
+Not all solutions are represented here; my actual progress is significantly further than what is represented here, but I have not had the time to document all my solutions.